-Allows you to decide whether to configure the SATA controller integrated in the Intel H55 Chipset to AHCI mode
+Allows you to decide whether to configure the SATA controllers integrated in the Intel H55 Chipset to AHCI mode.

-▶ IDE Configures the SATA controller to IDE mode.
+▶ IDE Configures the SATA controllers to IDE mode.
 (Default)

-➤ AHCI Configures the SATA controller to AHCI mode.
+➤ AHCI Configures the SATA controllers to AHCI mode.
 Advanced Host Controller Interface